asolbas/CNVdb/README.md

 ### Roadmap
 The files contained in this repository are:
-- __VennDiagram.R__: statistical and exploratory data analysis of the database.
+- __StatisticalAnalysis.R__: statistical and exploratory data analysis of the database.
 - __DensityPlot.R__: tools for the data visualization of the distribution of the genomic regions contained in the database.
 - __split_matrix.py__: divides of the data base of CNVs in two: one for duplications and another for deletions.
 - __run_AnnotSV.sh__: bash script to annotate the regions of the CNV data base.